Chris-Kol/tdd-challenges/README.md

 To add a new challenge to this repository:

-1. Create a new directory with a descriptive name
+1. Create a new directory with a number prefix and descriptive name (e.g., `06-event-emitter`)
 2. Include a clear README.md with requirements and instructions
 3. Set up a composer.json file with necessary dependencies
 4. Create interface definitions and exception classes
 5. Write failing tests that guide participants through the implementation
 6. Provide a basic project structure without the solution

 ## 📜 License